kubernetes/kops/docs/cli/kops_completion.md

 ## kops completion

-Output shell completion code for the given shell (bash)
+Output shell completion code for the given shell (bash or zsh).

 ### Synopsis

-Output shell completion code for the given shell (bash).
+Output shell completion code for the specified shell (bash or zsh).

-This command prints shell code which must be evaluation to provide interactive completion of kops commands.
+The shell code must be evalutated to provide interactive completion of kops commands.
+This can be done by sourcing it from the .bash_profile.

+Note: this requires the bash-completion framework, which is not installed by default on Mac.
+This can be installed by using homebrew:

+	$ brew install bash-completion

+Once installed, bash_completion must be evaluated.
+This can be done by adding the following line to the .bash_profile

+	$ source $(brew --prefix)/etc/bash_completion

+Note for zsh users: [1] zsh completions are only supported in versions of zsh >= 5.2

 ```
 kops completion